ShadowAya/anchor-card/README.md

 # hass-anchor-card
-An anchor (scroll to) card!
+An anchor (scroll to) card for Home Assistant!
 > There is currently no way to scroll to specific points in your dashboard.
-This card acts as an anchor you can scroll to.
+This card fixes this and acts as an anchor you can scroll to.

 *made with the help of the [zupre](https://github.com/dangreco/zupre) template*